Christian2147/Laser-Fighter/docs/INSTRUCTIONS.md

 subprocess.run([absolute_batch_file_path], cwd=target_directory)
 ```
 5. All batch files will have to be replaced with shell scripts to execute similar tasks.
 The code above to access them will also have to be replaced.
-6. Your virtual environment should work on Linux at this point if you managed to perform eevery steup correctly.
+6. Your virtual environment should work on Linux at this point if you managed to perform every setup correctly.

 #### **Note**:

 The instructions above are just mere suggestions and guidelines for how to get the virtual environment to work on Linux.
-I cannot garentee that it will in fact be a 100% solution as Linux support has not been implemented yet.
+I cannot guarentee that it will in fact be a 100% solution as Linux support has not been implemented yet.
+The performance of this software on Linus may also be unpredictable.
 In the future when Linux support is implemented, there will be a streamlined way to set the venv up for Linux.

+#### **Special Thanks**:

+Special Thanks to @yosoyducc for helping me with the instructions on this page!

 ## Cleaning Up And Resetting The Game